Biswajitnahak2003/snn-glacier-segmentation/README.md

 ## Progress

-The current codebase includes two main Jupyter Notebooks:
+The current codebase includes 3 Jupyter Notebooks:
 ###### week1:
     visual_1.ipynb: Tryig out visulization of one image. week1_eda.ipynb: Demonstrates the initial exploratory data analysis and the core logic for loading and stacking the 5-band images from the complex file structure.